oxfordmmm/catdocs/docs/source/deployment.rst

 Deployment
 ==========

-In a cloud infrasture, we create a head node with ubuntu 18.04.
+In a cloud infrasture,  a head node is needed to created with ubuntu 18.04.
 Then we connect to the head node to

     1. Install Oxford Cats Software
     2. Start Oxford Cats Services